zmcartor/zmcartor.github.com/_posts/2014-03-03-effective-testing-with-ocmock.md

 {% endhighlight %}

 The  verify  method will throw an exception if the method was not called.
 If you're using XCTest, wrap the  verify  call within an  XCTAssertNotThrow .
 Reject works the same way, but will throw when the method _is_ called on the mock.
 Just like when stubbing, the selector and arguments passed to  verify  must match those passed by the caller.
-Use  OCMOCK_ANY  to make things easier.
+Use [OCMArg any] to make things easier.
 <br/>

 #### Dealing with block arguments